nikvdp/cco/README.md

 <hr>

-**cco** (Claude Container, or Claude Condom if you're so inclined) provides essential protection while Claude Code is up close and personal with your system.
+**cco** (Claude Condom if you're so inclined) provides essential protection while Claude Code is up close and personal with your system.
 It automatically selects the best available sandboxing method - using native OS sandboxing (sandbox-exec on macOS, bubblewrap on Linux) when available, or falling back to Docker as a barrier to keep Claude contained while keeping your real system safe.

 ## Why protection matters